-Table 11 shows the number of excursions into the MODERATE, HIGH and VERY HIGH health based bandings.
-During the period of measurement there were 13 excursions into the HIGH band, 11 of which occurred between 01 October 2004 and 31 March 2005.
+Table 14 shows the number of excursions into the MODERATE, HIGH and VERY HIGH health based bandings.
+During the period of measurement there were no excursions into the HIGH or VERY HIGH bands.

 The concentrations measured did not exceed the annual mean of 40 μ g/m3.
-Ten daily mean measurements were above 50 μ g/m3.
+Nine daily mean measurements were above 50 μ g/m3.
 The daily mean standard for PM10 is 50 μ g/m3 not to be exceeded more than 35 times in a year.
 Therefore the daily mean objective has not been exceeded.